oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 : A token in JWT (as defined in {{RFC7519}}) or CWT (as defined in {{RFC8392}}) representation that contains a cryptographically secured Status List.

 Referenced Token:
-: A cryptographically secured data structure that contains a "status" claim that is referencing a mechanism to retrieve status information about this Referenced Token.
+: A cryptographically secured data structure that contains a "status" claim that references a mechanism to retrieve status information about this Referenced Token.
 This document defines the Status List mechanism in which case the Referenced Token contains a reference to an entry in a Status List Token.
 It is RECOMMENDED to use JSON {{RFC8259}} with JOSE as defined in {{RFC7515}} or CBOR {{RFC8949}} with COSE as defined in {{RFC9052}}.
 Examples for Referenced Tokens are SD-JWT VC and ISO mdoc.

 Client:
 : An application that fetches information, such as a Status List Token, from the Status List Provider on behalf of the Holder or Relying Party.

 base64url:
-: Denotes the URL-safe base64 encoding without padding as defined in Section 2 of {{RFC7515}} as "Base64url Encoding".
+: Denotes the URL-safe base64 encoding with all trailing '=' characters omitted as defined in Section 2 of {{RFC7515}} as "Base64url Encoding".

 # Status List {#status-list}